 Criminal Procedure in Black and White

 Welcome to the CRBW Criminal Procedure video casebook.
-I made these videos for my Criminal Procedure students and I use them throughout the semester to enhance the traditional written casebook experience and learning process.
+I made these videos for my Criminal Procedure students and I use them to enhance the traditional written casebook experience and learning process.

-This casebook is comprised of select capstone cases, each of which provides students with a rich introduction to that particular area of doctrine and legal analysis.
+This casebook is comprised of select capstone cases, each of which gives students a rich introduction to that particular area of doctrine and legal analysis.
 Taken together, the videos offer a concentrated immersion into the world of criminal procedure.

-Each video is accompanied by an annotated PDF of the original Supreme Court decision.
-Typically, students watch the video and then read the case in preparation for class discussion.
-I have also created multiple choice quizzes to accompany each video.
-Those are included in the expanded CHOICE version of the casebook.
+Each video includes an annotated PDF of the original Supreme Court decision.
+Typically, students watch the video and then read the case to prepare for class discussion.
+I have also created multiple choice quizzes for each video.
+They are in the CHOICE version of the casebook.

 Casebook Overview